-Internal control (over financial reporting and in general) is based on the overall control environment established by the Board and the Executive Team, including the culture and values communicated and practiced by the Board and Executive Team.
-Key components are the organisational structure, management philosophy and style, and responsibilities and powers that are clearly defined and communicated for all levels in the organisation.
+Internal control (of financial reporting and in general) is based on the overall control environment established by the Board and the Executive Team, including the culture and values communicated and practiced by the Board and Executive Team.
+Key components are organisational structure, management philosophy and style, and responsibilities and powers that are clearly defined and communicated for all levels in the organisation.

 Through the Audit Committee, the Board adopts and monitors policies and procedures on financial reporting and reporting to the Board to ensure that internal control activities focused on these issues are functioning properly.
 Internal controls are reviewed by Group internal audit, as well as the statutory auditor.
 The outcomes are reported to the Audit Committee.

 The goal of Sweco's risk management is to secure the Group's long-term earnings growth and guarantee that Sweco's operations in the various business units are able to achieve their objectives.

 The Company's Board and senior management are ultimately responsible for risk management.
 Sweco's risk management covers all business areas, companies/divisions and processes in the Group.
 Each manager is responsible for risk management activities in his/her respective area.

 Sweco's goals, which are expressed in the Company's business plan and strategy, provide a foundation for the Company's risk management.
 Risk management is based on a Group-wide risk analysis.
 This inventory of risks is aimed at identifying the most significant risks that the Group is exposed to, the probability that these will occur and the potential impact on Sweco's goals.
 At the same time, the effectiveness of existing controls and risk mitigation measures is assessed.
 The results of the overall risk analysis have been gathered in a risk map that reflects Sweco's risk exposure.

 A report on risk management and internal control within the Group was discussed by the Board, the Audit Committee and the Executive Team.
 Risk management is a standing item on the agenda for each business area management meeting.